Benchmarking Analytical Query Processing in Intel SGXv2: Intel Background

-\paragraph{Implications of \sgxTwo{} for DBMSs.} Although our previous work~\cite{el-hindiBenchmarkingSecondGeneration2022} indicates that with the second generation, Intel \ac{SGX} has become a viable option for OLTP workloads, many important \sgxTwo{} characteristics remain unexplored.
+\paragraph{Implications of \sgxTwo{} for DBMSs.} Although our previous work~\cite{el-hindiBenchmarkingSecondGeneration2022} indicates that with the second generation, Intel \ac{SGX} has become a viable option for OLTP workloads, many important \sgxTwo{} characteristics in the context of OLAP remain unexplored.
 For example, it is unclear if the new memory encryption hardware can keep up with the high throughput demands of optimized column scan algorithms.
-Furthermore, while we studied the latency of random cross-\ac{NUMA} memory accesses in the context of OLTP~\cite{el-hindiBenchmarkingSecondGeneration2022}, we did not analyze the effects on throughput and full query execution operators like joins, which is essential for analytical query processing.
-Previously, throughput-optimized OLAP algorithms using multiple threads have only been studied in the context of \sgxOne{}~\cite{maliszewskiWhatPriceJoining2021,maliszewskiCrackingLikeJoinTrusted2023}.
-However, as the hardware basis changed in \sgxTwo{}, it remains unclear whether the findings of OLAP processing on \sgxOne{} generalize to \sgxTwo{} and how the hardware characteristics of \sgxTwo{} affect query execution performance overall.
-Therefore, we address these questions to make a first and important step toward building high-performance analytical databases in \sgxTwo{}.
+Furthermore, while we studied the latency of random cross-\acs{NUMA} memory accesses in the context of OLTP~\cite{el-hindiBenchmarkingSecondGeneration2022}, we did not analyze the effects on throughput and query execution operators like joins, which is essential for analytical query processing.
+Throughput-optimized OLAP algorithms using multiple threads have only been studied in the context of \sgxOne{}~\cite{maliszewskiWhatPriceJoining2021,maliszewskiCrackingLikeJoinTrusted2023}.
+However, with the hardware changes of \sgxTwo{} mentioned above, it remains unclear if these findings of OLAP processing on \sgxOne{} generalize to \sgxTwo{} and how the hardware characteristics of \sgxTwo{} affect query execution performance.
+We address these questions in this paper.